The Cowboy's Flute: Background

-The film does not contain any dialogues, allowing it to be watched by any culture.
+The film does not contain any dialogue.
 The animation is essentially Chinese painting in motion, with a heavy emphasis on the flute melody.

-Story
+Plot

 The story is about a young cow herding boy with an extraordinary flute playing ability, who is accompanied by his faithful water buffalo.
 The boy falls asleep in a tree, and is soon dreaming that he has lost his buffalo.
 The dream sequence is delightfully whimsical, beginning with falling leaves that turn into butterflies and gradually lead the cow herder to a beautiful mist-filled valley.
 Here the buffalo refuses to budge from his hiding spot, leaving the cow herder to find an alternate musical solution to his problem.

-DVD
+Home media

-The DVD has been re-released as part of the Chinese Classic Animation Te Wei Collection set.
+The Cowboy's Flute has been released on DVD as part of the Chinese Classic Animation Te Wei Collection set.
+It is available for streaming on iQIYI.

-Awards
+Accolades

 More than a decade after its completion, the film would win an award at the Odense International Film Festival in 1979.